Op Art Movement

 by | Jan 6, 2024 | Art Movements

-The Op art movement, short for Optical art, emerged in the mid-20th century as a visual phenomenon that played tricks on the eye, challenging traditional notions of perception and representation.
+The Op art movement, short for Optical art, emerged in the mid-20th century as a visual phenomenon that played tricks on the eye, challenging the notions of perception and representation.

 What type of art was created during the Op Art movement?